exploratory-io/book/import/salesforce.md

 ## 4. Known Restrictions

-If the selected columns are empty (i.e. all the values are NA), the query result do not include these empty columns.
+If the selected columns don't have any values, they are not included in the result.